Sweet Alyssum (aka Lobularia maritima) pronounced Lob-yew-lay-ree-uh mar-rit-im-uh also known as the “Carpet Flower” is a classic garden flower.

 Fertilizer Requirements: Alyssum grown in a well-prepared bed with rich, loamy soil will not need fertilizer.
 When growing your plants in containers, provide a light, monthly feeding using a water-soluble fertilizer.

 Soil Requirements: Alyssum does well in a rich, loamy soil with a neutral pH balance.

-Height & Spread: Most varieties grow to be 4-6 inches high and 6-9 inches wide.
+Height & Spread: Most varieties grow to be 4″-6″ inches tall and 6″-9″ inches wide.
 There are some compact varieties that are a bit smaller.

-Blooming Period: In mild climates with regular trimming, these plants will bloom continuously, year round.
+Blooming Period: In mild climates with regular trimming, the bloom time is continuous.
 In cold climates, they die back in winter and may reseed in spring.
-Excessive summer heat can hamper blooming.
+Excessive summer hot weather can hamper blooming.

 Hardiness: Can be grown successfully in USDA Zones 3-11.